material-components/material-components-web/packages/mdc-textfield/icon/README.md

 ```
 ## Variants

 Leading and trailing icons can be applied to text fields styled as the default or `mdc-text-field--outlined`.
 To add an icon, add the relevant class (either `mdc-text-field--with-leading-icon` and/or `mdc-text-field--with-trailing-icon`) to the root element, add an `i` element with your preferred icon, and give it a class of `mdc-text-field__icon`.
-If using 2 icons, the first icon will be positioned before the input text, and the second icon will be positioned after.
+If using 2 icons at the same time, the first icon will be inside the `mdc-text-field` will be interpreted as the leading icon and the second icon will be interpreted as the trailing icon.

 ### Leading icon